Will the ability to make free phone calls using Google's (already addictive) email service change the communication industry?

 Say hello to the new "home phone": Increasingly, people are ditching their landlines, says Farhad Manjoo in Slate.
 In 2009, 23 percent of American adults (up from 5 percent in 2003) lived without one.
 But that doesn't mean that cell phones — "one of the buggiest and most expensive ways to make calls when you're at home" — will take

 over.
 Instead the future lies in calls routed over the internet using seamlessly flexible services like "Calls from Gmail."
-Eventually, you'll probably be able to tap such innovations through your TV, or even "your toaster."
+Eventually, you'll probably be able to tap such innovations through your TV, or even "your toaster.""The home phone is back!"

 Good, but not good enough: Making calls while you're already using Gmail is "convenient," says Mitch Wagner in Computer World.
 But it has "limitations" compared to the customize-able phone services many are used to.
 You can't, for instance, "change your ring tone."
 And the "Calls from Gmail" controls are somewhat confusing.
 At least for the moment, I'll keep my Skype account, thanks.